How to Get Into West Point

 Hopeful applicants should have the academic and physical skills needed to thrive at West Point, as well as a natural aptitude for leadership and an imminent responsibility to serve their country.

-West Point also looks for applicants that have "grit."
-They look for applicants that can overcome challenging circumstances and are resilient in their efforts to keep going and reach their goals.
+West Point also looks for applicants who have "grit."
+They look for applicants who can overcome challenging circumstances and are resilient in their efforts to keep going and reach their goals.
 This mentality is ideal for the demanding expectations you need to succeed at West Point.

 2. How Hard Is It to Get Into West Point?